 However, if you meet all of the criteria I stated above…than you can indulge in starchy goodness without feeling guilty, by following these 3 simple rules

-1. Eat carbs after you workout.
-The higher the intensity of the workout the better, this way glucose gets taken up and stored as glycogen instead of being stored as fat.
+- Eat carbs after you workout.
+The higher the intensity of the workout the better… which is why MAX Workouts works so well… this way glucose gets taken up and stored as glycogen in you muscles, instead of being stored as body fat.

 Please keep in mind that these are general rules to help you minimize fat storage when you eat bad starchy carbs.
 However, some people can handle eating bad starchy carbs more than others, so how often and how much you can eat, really depends on your body’s ability to handle bad starchy carbs.
 And (unfortunately) that’s something you’ll need to find out (for yourself) through trial and error.